gnzeleven/CovidCases-MapReduce/README.md

 # Covid Cases - MapReduce Example - Scala

-This is a simple program that sums up daily new covid cases for each country from Jan, 2020 to Sep, 2021 using MapReduce technique
+This is a simple program that sums up daily new covid cases for each country from Jan, 2020 to Sep, 2021 using MapReduce technique written is Scala.

 #### Requirements:

 1. sbt 1.5
+2. java sdk >= 8
-2. sbt-assembly 1.1.0
+3. sbt-assembly 1.1.0
-3. hadoop-core 1.2.1
+4. hadoop-core 1.2.1
+5. IntelliJ IDEA
+6. VMWare/VirtualBox
+7. Hortonworks Sandbox VM

 #### To get started: